madanyc/workfront-learn.en/help/workfront-for-proofing-users/review-and-approve-proofs/view-and-compare-proof-versions.md

 ---
 title: How to View and Compare Proof Versions
 description: Learn how to open, identify, markup, comment on, and compare proof versions in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8845
+exl-id: 8ade7208-4a39-4471-845f-5290fe27b66b
 ---
 # View and compare proof versions